We fund the direct costs of research. Depending on the nature of the organisation, we may also fund overheads.

-Researchers can ask for overheads (for example research management and support costs) if their grant will be based at:
+From 1 October 2019, researchers can now ask for overheads if their grant will be based at a:

 These costs must directly support the activity funded by the grant.